IpamorelinCJC-1295Growth HormonePeptides

 CJC-1295 DAC Protocol (Less Common; Convenience Dosing)

-• CJC-1295 DAC: 1–2 mg per injection, once weekly
+• CJC-1295 DAC: 1–2 mg per pin, once weekly

-• Ipamorelin: 200–300 mcg, daily (separate injection)
+• Ipamorelin: 200–300 mcg, daily (separate pin)

 ProtocolCJC-1295 DoseIpamorelin DoseFrequency

-Conservative100 mcg (no DAC)200 mcgDaily before sleep
+Conservative100 mcg (no-DAC)200 mcgDaily pre-bed

-Standard200 mcg (no DAC)300 mcgTwice daily
+Standard200 mcg (no-DAC)300 mcgTwice daily

 Convenience (DAC)1–2 mg (with DAC)200–300 mcgWeekly + daily